curl/trurl/CONTRIBUTING.md

     }
 ```
 trurl may also return json.
 It you are adding a test that returns json to stdout, write the json directly instead of a string in the examples above.
 Below is an example
-of what stdout should be if it is a json test, where `"input"` is what trul accepts from the command line and `"expected"` is what trurl should return.
+of what stdout should be if it is a json test, where `"input"` is what trurl accepts from the command line and `"expected"` is what trurl should return.
 ```json
 "expected": {
     "stdout": [